-ERO 45 transfers the powers, duties, and functions of the State Employee Health Plan and the State Self Insurance Fund from KDHE to the Department of Administration, in a Division of the State Employee Health Benefits Plan created by the ERO.
+ERO 45 transfers the powers, duties, and functions of the State Employee Health Plan and the State Self Insurance Fund from the Department of Health and Environment to the Department of Administration, in a Division of the State Employee Health Benefits Plan created by the ERO.
 The ERO states all rules and regulations of the KDHE Division of Health Care Finance that relate to functions transferred by this order shall continue to be effective and deemed to be rules and regulations of the Secretary of Administration until revised, amended, repealed, or nullified pursuant to law.
-(Rules and regulations initially promulgated by the State Employees Health Care Commission, KAR 108-1-1 et seq., appear to be so transferred.)
+(Rules and regulations initially promulgated by the State Employees Health Care Commission, KAR 108-1-1 et seg., appear to be so transferred.)